-Students who demonstrate proficiency in mathematics, writing, or foreign language will be exempted from the appropriate course or courses without credit.
-Students' writing proficiencies will be determined by their performances on an essay test taken on Honors Day or during orientation.
-Students who do not demonstrate writing proficiency will enroll immediately in the ENG 101-102 sequence and remain in the courses until they have successfully completed them.
+Students' writing proficiencies will be determined by their performances on an essay written on Honors Day or during orientation.
+Students who do not demonstrate writing proficiency will enroll immediately in the ENG 101-102 sequence and remain in the courses continuously until they have successfully completed them.
 Students who demonstrate proficiency in ENG 101 may delay taking ENG 102 until the spring of their first year.